fmonfasani/iopeer/.github/ISSUE_TEMPLATE/mcp_bounty.md

----
+﻿---
 name: MCP Bounty
-about: Request a new Piece for Activepieces
+about: Request a new Piece for IOpeer
 title: '[Piece Request] <Your Product Name>'
 labels: ['pieces']
 assignees: ''